CountNick/Unc-inc.-assessment/README.md

   - `LoginForm` show different form messages depending on the state
   - `NavBarMenu` show `Login` or `Logout` depending on the state

+## Page transitions

+I tried to work with the view transitions api for the first time.
+The `startViewTransition()` function is triggered on route changes.
+Just when I was about to send this assessment off I noticed it's not working as I intended.
+It only seems to work on the intitial route changes.
+I would have liked to fix this but had no time left unforntunately.

 ## Installation

 Start by cloning the repository: